Oberon RTK

 Tools

-The RTK framework is being developed using the Astrobe series of compilers/linkers.
+The Oberon RTK framework is being developed using the Astrobe series of compilers/linkers.

-As of November 2024, Oberon RTK programs for the RP2040 can be compiled and linked using the current versions (v9.3) of:
+As of November 2024, Oberon RTK programs for the RP2040/Pico can be built using the current versions (v9.3) of:

 • Astrobe for RP2040